gmcmillan100/docs/values.md

 isolated negative comments in an otherwise positive or neutral evaluation, or negative comments that are justified by an employee's poor work performance or history.

+Actions affecting employment such as threats, unjustified negative evaluations, unjustified negative references, or increased surveillance are examples of adverse action.

 If an employee’s terms or conditions of employment are materially impacted, then the action taken against them is considered adverse.